jkoniecznyy/Cryptography/Task 05 - Cryptoanalysis/README.md

 Encrypt the English text 1000-2000 characters long and send it as an attachment for this task.
 In a week's time we'll have a cipher-breaking contest.

+My cipher reads the input.txt file, performs pretty simple four-step ciphering and saves it as an *awesome emoji ciphered text* to the output.txt file.